-70. An investment provider must apply a consistent methodology when constructing and presenting composite portfolios for the purpose of reporting track records in accordance with industry standards.
-When presenting performance track records, an investment provider must clearly disclose whether performance is presented gross or net of fees, and where gross of fees performance is presented, and in any event upon request from a client or an investor in an investment fund, disclose the impact on performance due to fees, trading and administrative costs.
+70. An investment provider must apply a consistent methodology when constructing and presenting composite portfolios for the purpose of reporting track records.
+When presenting performance track records, an investment provider must clearly disclose whether performance is presented gross or net of fees, and where gross of fees performance is presented, and in any event, upon request from a client or an investor in an investment fund, disclose the impact on performance due to fees, trading and administrative costs.